 Corey Ferguson, MHA, Statewide Manager, Division of Policy and Strategic Direction, Ohio Department of Developmental Disabilities, Ohio, LifeCourse Nexus

-Oftentimes, the journey as a parent of a child with intellectual and developmental disabilities looks different for fathers, yet the difference isn’t always recognized or understood.
-Hear one father’s story of his journey in raising a child with IDD, and what he’s learned that could be put into practice in supporting men.
+Oftentimes, the journey as a parent of a child with intellectual and developmental disabilities looks different for fathers, yet the difference isn’t always seen or understood.
+Hear one father’s story of his journey in raising a child with IDD, and what he’s learned that could be put into practice in supporting fathers.
 This session will also highlight Bringing Fathers Forward, an initiative in Ohio focused on father engagement, connection, and support.

 10:30 – 11:30 AM Breakout 3C

-The ARC of PA Initiative to Address COVID-19 Health Disparities Among People with Disabilities
+The Arc of PA Initiative to Address COVID-19 Health Disparities Among People with Disabilities

 Sherri Landis, Executive Director

-The ARC of PA
+The Arc of PA

 Emma Nolan, Manager of Government Relations & Health Initiatives

-The ARC of PA
+The Arc of PA

 10:30 – 11:30 AM Breakout 3D